evildmp/diataxis-documentation-framework/how-to-guides.rst

 ===========

 ..  image:: /images/overview-how-to.png
-    :alt: 'How-to guides - task oriented, practical steps, that serve our work'
+    :alt: How-to guides - task oriented, practical steps, that serve our work
     :class: floated

 How-to guides can be thought of as recipes, directions that guide the reader through the steps to achieve a specific end.

 Examples could be: *how to calibrate the radar array*; *how to use fixtures in pytest*; *how to configure reconnection back-off policies*.
-On the other hand, *how to build a web application* is not - that's not a addressing a specific goal or problem, it's a vastly open-ended sphere of skill.
+On the other hand, *how to build a web application* is not - that's not addressing a specific goal or problem, it's a vastly open-ended sphere of skill.

 How-to guides matter not just because users need to be able to accomplish things: the list of how-to guides in your